Str4yWolf/Gamification-of-Kana/README.md

-# Gamification of Japanese Scripts with Kana Sensei - Quasar App
+## Gamification of Japanese Scripts with Kana Sensei - Quasar App

 Bachelor's project.
-You can find a basic prototype under my repos.
+You can find a basic prototype under my repositories.